prasannasabhari/PS-CRM/README.md

 <h1 align = "center" >PS-CRM<h1/>

 # Description
-It's a Customer Relationship Management(CRM) web application project developed in Python, Django for backend development, and MySQL for database which provides the functions to register, log in, log out and can do CRUD operations on records.
+This project is a Customer Relationship Management(CRM) web application, developed in Python, Django for backend development, and MySQL for database which provides the functions to register, log in, log out and can do CRUD operations on records.